Level: Advanced (Level 3)Awarding Body: WJEC

 Who are the teachers?

-The course is run by the Social Sciences department and delivered by most teachers in the department who have experience in Crime studies from a variety of areas Psychology, Sociology and Law.
+The course is run by the Social Sciences department and delivered by four teachers in the department who have experience in Crime studies from a variety of areas Psychology, Sociology and Law.

 What do students say about the course?